zainnadeem/swift-optionalsFun-lab-ios-0616/README.md

 * Can perform arithmetic operations on `Int` and `Double`.
 * Understands if and else clause statements.
 * Knows how to work with `Optional`s

-## Outline / Notes

-*  This could be anywhere between 10-15 questions.